 Specialising in candied fruit, chocolates, dragées and flower syrups, the firm has been run by generations of the same family since 1780.
 It has enjoyed the patronage of many distinguished people, including composer Giuseppe Verdi, who in 1881 wrote a letter to a friend declaring that Romanengo could “exquisitely candy every sort of fruit”.

-Romanengo’s jewel-like pastries are served to guests of Belmond Hotel Splendido and if these have whetted your appetite for more, the concierge will be delighted to arrange a behind-the-scenes tour at the firm’s factory, about 40 minutes’ drive from the hotel.
+Romanengo’s jewel-like pastries are served to guests of Splendido, A Belmond Hotel, Portofino and if these have whetted your appetite for more, the concierge will be delighted to arrange a behind-the-scenes tour at the firm’s factory, about 40 minutes’ drive from the hotel.
 Here, within the white-tiled walls, sweets are still made by hand to traditional methods: you might see employees steeping oranges and strawberries in vats of sugar syrup, wrapping candied chestnuts (marrons glacés) in tulle or sugaring real violet petals.

 After the factory tour, you will visit the beautiful old Romanengo store on Via Roma in central Genoa and sample some of its gems.
 The sweets are presented in distinctive blue packaging bearing the company’s 19th-century logo of a dove and an olive branch, a symbol of peace developed in the wake of the Napoleonic wars.